yusufozturk/panther/docs/gitbook/operations/ops-home.md

 # Background

-Panther has 5 CloudWatch dashboards to provide visibility in the operation of the system:
+Panther has 5 CloudWatch dashboards to provide visibility into the operation of the system:

-- **PantherOverview**: An overview of all errors and performance of all Panther components.
+- **PantherOverview** An overview all errors and performance of all Panther components.
-- **PantherInfrastructure**: Details of the components monitoring infrastructure for CloudSecurity.
+- **PantherCloudSecurity**: Details of the components monitoring infrastructure for CloudSecurity.
 - **PantherAlertProcessing**: Details of the components that relay alerts for CloudSecurity and Log Processing.
-- **PantherLogProcessing**: Details of the components processing logs and running rules.
+- **PantherLogAnalysis**: Details of the components processing logs and running rules.
 - **PantherRemediation**: Details of the components that remediate infrastructure issues.

 Panther uses CloudWatch Alarms to monitor the health of each component.
 Edit the `deployments/panther_config.yml`